 Word is Art - features original works created by Visual Artist, Beth Courtright Detwiler...

-"Visualization is my voice of choice, as it were, and I find that capturing the imagination - in solid foundations of shape, texture and color - is like going out into the fields of one's mind...with open hands and heart...in an attempt to discover, glean, and refine one's own personal truth in tactile space/time reality."
+"Art is my charter on the way to knowing and being known!
+Visualization is my voice of choice, as it were, and I find that capturing the imagination, in foundations of shape, texture and color - is like going out into the fields of one's mind, with open hands and heart, in an effort to discover, glean, or refine one's own personal truth in tactile space/time reality."